hydraulic-software/conveyor/guidebook/docs/troubleshooting/troubleshooting-builds.md

 Stuck?
 Can't find what you need here?
 If you're a commercial user then you can write to [contact@hydraulic.software](mailto:contact@hydraulic.software).
 Otherwise feel free to post in [the GitHub discussion forum](https://github.com/hydraulic-software/conveyor/discussions).

+## I get an error about site consistency checks

+Conveyor will probe your download site to catch certain types of mistakes.
+If it can't do this probe e.g. because the site isn't online yet then you'll get an error.
+You can convert these errors to warnings by setting `app.site.consistency-checks = warn`.
+AWS S3 can cause problems because it can return 403 Permission Denied for files that don't exist instead of the more normal 404 Not Found.
+You can add the `s3:ListBucket` permission to the bucket policy to solve this.

+Conveyor currently does the following checks:

+1. Ensures you aren't building a version that was already uploaded when targeting Windows.
+Overwriting already released versions is never a good idea but can especially cause problems for Windows 10 (Windows 11 is more robust).
+2. Ensures you aren't changing the signing identity of Windows packages.
+Changing your signing identity e.g. due to a corporate renaming, change of HQ location or change of certificate type will break updates by making Windows think it's a totally separate app from a different vendor.
+It requires a special process that Conveyor doesn't currently directly support to establish continuity of identity.
+3. Checks whether your site is using "flat" layout or not.
+This check can usually be ignored, as it exists for backwards compatibility.

+In the future it will do other checks to catch other kinds of issues.

 ## Use good config style

 Conveyor has a large default configuration that is included before your own.
 Following two simple rules will help avoid problems: